Contraction centers in families of hyperkahler manifolds: Applications of Thom-Mather-Verdier theory to the families of MBM loci

 It turns out that the results on the mapping class group action on $\Perspace$ ``lift'' to those on the action on $\Teich$, but if we want to work on a subspace where $z$ remains of type $(1,1)$ this has to be $\Teich_z^{\min}$ rather than $\Teich_z$.

 The following theorem from \cite{_Verbitsky:ergodic_}, \cite{_Verbitsky:erratum_} strengthens \ref{orbits-per}.

 \theorem Assume $b_2(M)\geq 5$.
 Let $\Gamma$ denote the mapping class group.
-Then there are three types of $\Gamma$-orbits on $\Teich$: closed (where the period planes are rational, thus the complex structures have maximal Picard number), dense (where the period planes contain no rational vectors) and such that the closure is formed by points whose period planes contain a fixed rational vector $v$.
-In the last case, the orbit closure $C_v$ is totally real, so that no neighbourhood of a point $c\in C_v$ in $C_v$ is contained in a proper complex subvariety of $\Teich$.
+Then there are three types of $\Gamma$-orbits on $\Teich$: closed (where the period planes are rational, thus the complex structures have maximal Picard number), dense (where the period planes contain no rational vectors), and such that each irreducible component of the closure is formed by points whose period planes contain a fixed rational vector $\gamma v$ (where $\gamma\in \Gamma$ and $v$ generates the unique rational line in the period plane).
+In the last case, no neighbourhood of a point $c$ in the orbit closure $C_v$ is contained in a proper complex subvariety of $\Teich$.